-Investment in electricity networks as projected will have to increase significantly in the coming decades to enable the electrification of heat, transport and where applicable industry.
-Electricity lines, cables and substations will have to increase in quantity by roughly 20-50% by 2050, which could translate to up to £105 bn until 20355.
+Investment in electricity networks as projected will have to increase significantly in the coming decades to enable the electrification of heat, transport and Industry.
+Electricity lines, cables and substations will have to increase in quantity by roughly 20-50% by 2050, which could translate to up to £105 bn until 20357.